LagoLunatic/dsvrandom/README.md

 DSVRandom has options to randomize:
 * Items/Skills: Randomizes items and skills you find lying on the ground.
+* Portraits: Randomizes where portraits are located (PoR only).
+* Villagers: Randomizes where villagers are located (OoE only).
+* Maps: Randomly generates entirely new maps and connects rooms to match the map.
 * Enemy Locations: Randomizes which non-boss enemies appear where.
+* Boss Locations: Randomizes which bosses appear where.
+* Boss Souls: Randomizes the souls dropped by bosses as well as Wallman's glyph (DoS/OoE only).
+* World Map Exits: Randomizes the order areas are unlocked on the world map (OoE only, and the Open World Map option must be disabled).
+* Red Soul Walls: Randomizes which bullet souls are needed to open red walls (DoS only).
+* Starting Room: Randomizes which room you start in.
 * Enemy Drops: Randomizes the items, souls, and glyphs dropped by non-boss enemies, as well as their drop chances.
-* Boss Souls: Randomizes the souls dropped by bosses as well as Wallman's glyph (DoS/OoE only).
+* Enemy Stats: Randomizes enemy stats, weaknesses, and resistances.
+* Enemy Animation Speed: Randomizes the speed at which each enemy's animations play at, which affects their attack speed.
+* Enemy Tolerances: Randomizes enemy elemental weaknesses and resistances.
+* Consumable Behavior: Randomizes what consumables do and how powerful they are.
+* Weapon Behavior: Randomizes how weapons behave.
+* Skill Behavior: Randomizes how skills behave.
 * Equipment Stats: Randomizes weapon and armor stats.
-* Weapon Behavior: Randomizes how weapons behave.
+* Skill Stats: Randomizes skill stats.
-* Consumable Behavior: Randomizes what consumables do and how powerful they are.
-* Skill Stats/Behavior: Randomizes skill stats and how skills behave.
+* Weapon and Skill Elements: Randomizes what elemental damage types and status effects each weapon/skill does.
 * Shop Items: Randomizes what items are for sale in the shop and item prices.
+* Weapon Synthesis: Randomizes which items Yoko can synthesize (DoS only).
 * Wooden Chest Items: Randomizes the pool of items for wooden chests in each area (OoE only).
-* Villagers: Randomizes where villagers are located (OoE only).
-* Weapon Synthesis: Randomizes which items Yoko can synthesize (DoS only).
-* Enemy Stats: Randomizes enemy stats, weaknesses, and resistances.
-* Enemy Animation Speed: Randomizes the speed at which each enemy's animations play at, which affects their attack speed.
-* Portraits: Randomizes where portraits are located (PoR only).
-* Red Soul Walls: Randomizes which bullet souls are needed to open red walls (DoS only).
-* Maps: Randomly generates entirely new maps and connects rooms to match the map.
-* Starting Room: Randomizes which room you start in.
-* Room Connections (Not map-friendly): Randomizes which rooms within an area connect to each other.
-(The map is not useful with this option, so finding where to go can be extremely difficult.)
-* Area Connections (Not map-friendly): Randomizes which areas connect to each other.
 * Background Music: Randomizes what songs play in what areas.
 * Cutscene Dialogue: Generates random dialogue for all cutscenes.
 * Player Sprites: Randomizes the graphics of player characters.
-* Skill Sprites: Randomizes the graphics used by each skill (this can sometimes crash when used on real hardware).
+* Skill Sprites: Randomizes the graphics used by each skill.

 As well as several other options that change how the game is played:
 * Scavenger Mode: Common enemies never drop items, souls, or glyphs.
 You have to rely on pickups you find placed in the world.